-The red arc you see above is formed by the central angle of the circle with radius r.
+The red arc you see above is formed by the central angle of the circle with a radius of r.
 The length of this red arc, when you straighten it, will be the same as the length of the circle's radius.

-Keep in mind that in radians, the measurement of the entire circle is $2\pi$ .
+Keep in mind that in radians, the measurement of the entire circle is 2π .